LachlanGray/lloam/README.md

 ### Lloam Agents
 For a real example of a `lloam` agent, check out [Dixie](https://github.com/LachlanGray/dixie)!

 Lloam conceptualizes an agent as a datastructure around language.
-A `lloam.prompt` function can be a class method and access data directly, making the agent prompts very transparent to read in code.

-The main benefit of `lloam.Agent` is that it comes with a versatile `self.log()` method which can be monitored from another thread for control or debugging purposes.
+The lloam agent is just a python class that can have langauge state and language methods.

-Here's a sketch of a RAG agent that uses a database to maintain a chat history, retrieved artifacts, and yield followup questions.
+Here's a sketch of a RAG agent that wraps an arbitrary database, and builds up context over a chat:

 ```python
 import lloam